valory-xyz/open-autonomy/docs/guides/deploy_service/local_deployment.md

 3. **Deploy the service.** Execute the following command:

+    === "Docker Compose"

         ```bash
         autonomy deploy from-token <ID> keys.json --use-goerli # (1)!
         ```

         1. `--use-goerli` indicates that the service is registered in the Görli testnet.
 Check out the [`autonomy deploy from-token`](../../../advanced_reference/commands/autonomy_deploy/#autonomy-deploy-from-token) command documentation to learn more about its parameters and options.

         The deployment will be run for as many agents as keys are defined in the `keys.json` file.

+    === "Kubernetes"

+        !!! info
+            This section will be added soon.